 Everyone's personal financial situation is different at uni.

-In this guide, we've outlined the best general alternatives to private student loans, but to ensure you make the right decision for you, please also talk to student support services at your university to get tailored advice.
+In this guide, we've outlined the best general alternatives to private student loans.
+But, to ensure you make a decision that's right for you, please also talk to student support services at your university to get tailored advice.

 They'll be able to assess your personal situation and suggest the best next steps.
 It may be that they offer you hardship funds, or highlight which specific grants, scholarships and bursaries you could apply for.

-Remember that they're there to help you, and you'll never know what support they can offer you until you ask.
+Remember that they're there to help you.
+You'll never know what support they can offer you until you ask.

 Find out the best ways to manage your money and budget effectively at uni with our simple guide.